-2.2.3 The equilibrium
+B.3.
+The equilibrium

-Because our model features an infinite horizon and both m_t^ and d_t^ can be written recursively as functions of Φ{t-1} , we can treat Φ{t-1} as the state variable for period t and characterize the equilibrium as a dynamic programming problem with the Bellman equations below.
+Because our model features an infinite horizon and both m_t^ and d_t^ can be written recursively as functions of Φ{t-1} , we can treat Φ{t-1} as the state variable for period t and characterize the equilibrium as a dynamic programming problem with the Bellman equations.
 For ease of notation, we omit the time subscript and denote variables of the next period with a prime.